-RORY STEWART MP PRAISES CUMBRIAN TIMBER POTENTIAL IN SAWMILL VISIT
+RORY PRAISES CUMBRIAN TIMBER POTENTIAL IN SAWMILL VISIT

 Rory Stewart MP was delighted to visit BSW Timber’s Carlisle sawmill recently, to see the work of one of the constituency’s largest employers and to find out about its incredible rate of recent growth, praising the ‘huge potential for the timber industry in Cumbria, for Cumbrians.’